 Aminosalicylates clear up symptoms in most people.
 But you may need to receive treatment for three to six weeks before you are free of symptoms.

 Other, more powerful anti-inflammatory medicines are prescribed when the disease is very active or it cannot be controlled with an aminosalicylate.
 Often, the first choice of an anti-inflammatory drug is a corticosteroid, such as prednisone.
 Newer biologic agents are being prescribed more frequently today.

 However, doctors are always concerned about side effects from the anti-inflammatory medicines, especially the increased risk of infection.
-So the goal is to reduce the dose and then stop the anti-inflammatory drug once the disease under control.
+So the goal is to reduce the dose and then stop the anti-inflammatory drug once the disease is under control.

-You may also be given medicines to decrease spasms of the colon.
-This makes symptoms less painful.
+You may also be given medicines to decrease painful spasms of the colon.

 When symptoms are severe or when diarrhea causes dehydration, you may need to be hospitalized.
 You will get fluids and sometimes nutrition intravenously while the colon recovers.

 Surgery is used in people who have: